-99 The staff paper is subject to the regular review process.
+103 The staff paper is subject to the regular review process.

-- The new disbursement approved at the ad hoc review is subject to observance of the continuous PCs under the arrangement, including the accuracy of information on the implementation of such PCs and of any prior actions established for that disbursement, as well as any other conditions as determined by the Executive Board.
+- Augmentations of access are only available to the member in a single disbursement following approval by the Board.
+There is no limit on the amount of such a disbursement subject to the overall access limits and norms (see above).
+Moreover, the augmentation is subject to the rules on blending and may be supplemented by a corresponding augmentation of the arrangement under the GRA.
+In any event, the amount of the disbursement is limited to what is immediately needed by the member in light of its balance of payments difficulties; to the extent that additional amounts may be necessary at later stages of the member's program, requests for such amounts can be considered in the context of a regular program review. - The new disbursement approved at the ad hoc review is subject to observance of the continuous PCs under the arrangement, including the accuracy of information on the implementation of such PCs and of any prior actions established for that disbursement, as well as any other conditions as determined by the Executive Board.
 It is not subject to periodic performance criteria and other conditions linked to the remaining disbursements under the arrangement.
-If the scheduled review associated with the most recent availability date preceding the augmentation request has not been completed, an augmentation request cannot be approved at an ad hoc review. - A member may request an undrawn disbursement made available upon the Board's approval of the requested augmentation until the availability date of the next scheduled disbursement under the arrangement. - Augmentation requests at ad hoc reviews that do not exceed 25 percent of quota are eligible for approval on a LOT basis.
+If the scheduled review associated with the most recent availability date preceding the augmentation request has not been completed, an augmentation request cannot be approved at an ad hoc review. - A member may request an undrawn disbursement made available upon the Board's approval of the requested augmentation until the availability date of the next scheduled disbursement under the arrangement. - Augmentation requests at ad hoc reviews that do not exceed 12.5 percent of quota are eligible for approval on a LOT basis.
 A scheduled review following an ad hoc review to consider an augmentation request is expected to undertake a comprehensive review of policies under the program.
 In order to allow the Board to undertake such a comprehensive assessment of the member's policies, this review cannot be completed on a LOT basis.

-122. The Fund cannot unilaterally reduce access under the SCF.
-However, although not envisaged, the authorities could request it, for instance, in case of a marked and unexpected improvement in the balance of payments resulting from changes in the external environment.100
+124. The Fund cannot unilaterally reduce access under the SCF.
+However, although not envisaged, the authorities could request it, for instance, in case of a marked and unexpected improvement in the balance of payments resulting from changes in the external environment.104